How The 1997 'NESticle' Emulator Redefined Retro Gaming

 https://en.wikipedia.org/wiki/Intel_80486#Models [wikipedia.org]

-Shoulda figured it was a high school student (Score:3)
+Shoulda figured it was a high school student (Score:5, Insightful)

 I remember when it came out, and I'm really not surprised that it was written by a teenager.
 No one else would've chosen such a name.